patternpack/patternpack/readme.md

 The path at which the pattern library will published.
 This is the base path where the released pattern library assets can be found by consuming applications.

+#### task
+Type: `string`
+Default: `""`
+Allowed Values: `"", default", "build, release, release-patch, release-minor, release-major`

+The action that PatternPack will take when run.

+> `""` `default`: builds the pattern library and runs a local webserver.
+> `build`: builds the pattern library.
+> `release`: alias for `release-patch`.
+> `release-patch`: patch increment to the package version, then performs a release.
+> `release-minor`: minor increment to the package version, then performs a release.
+> `release-major`: major increment to the package version, then performs a release.

+A release performs the following actions
+* Increments the package version
+* Copies the current build to the release location
+* Commits the changes with the version number as the message

 #### theme
 Type: `string`
 Default: `patternpack-example-theme`